Rio (2011 film): Expanded franchise

-Sequel
+Sequels

 A sequel, titled Rio 2, was released on April 11, 2014.
 Carlos Saldanha, the creator and director of the first film, returned as director.
 All the main cast, including Anne Hathaway, Jesse Eisenberg, Jemaine Clement, Jamie Foxx, will.i.am, Tracy Morgan, George Lopez, Jake T. Austin, Leslie Mann, and Rodrigo Santoro, reprised their roles.
 New cast includes Andy García, Bruno Mars, Kristin Chenoweth, Rita Moreno, Amandla Stenberg, Rachel Crow, Pierce Gagnon, and Natalie Morales.
 The sequel follows Blu, Jewel and their three kids on a venture into the Amazon where they try to live like real birds.
 Eventually, they find Jewel's long-lost father Eduardo, who is in hiding with a tribe of other Spix's macaw.
 At first everything seems perfect, but Blu is having trouble adapting to the wild.
 Eventually, they discover that the Amazon is under threat, and that Blu and Jewel's old nemesis, Nigel the cockatoo, is back for revenge.

-Third film

-Director Carlos Saldanha had kept the possibility for Rio 3 open.
-In April 2014, he stated, "Of course, I have a lot of stories to tell, so we're [starting to] prepare for it."

-During the promotion of The Ice Age Adventures of Buck Wild, it was revealed that a third Rio movie was in development, with Jim Hecht writing the screenplay.
+Director Carlos Saldanha had kept the possibility for a third Rio film open.
+In an April 2014 interview, he stated, "Of course, I have a lot of stories to tell, so we're [starting to] prepare for it."
+In a press kit released by Disney for the 2022 film The Ice Age Adventures of Buck Wild, it is mentioned that "the next installment in the Rio franchise" is in development, with Ray DeLaurentis writing the screenplay.

 Spin-off

-In October 2019, after the acquisition of 21st Century Fox by Disney, it was reported that a spin-off centered on Nico and Pedro was in early development for Disney+.
-The shut down of Blue Sky Studios in 2021 left the fate of this spin-off uncertain.
+In October 2019, after the acquisition of 21st Century Fox by Disney, various sources reported that a spin-off centered on Nico and Pedro was in early development for Disney+, however this has never been publicly confirmed by Disney.
+The shut down of Blue Sky Studios in 2021 left the fate of this spin-off uncertain ever since.

 Rio: The 4-D Experience

 Rio: The 4-D Experience is a 12-minute 4D film shown at various 4-D theatres over the world.
 Produced by SimEx-Iwerks, it premiered on September 27, 2013, at the San Diego Zoo 4-D Theater.
 Since May 24, 2014, it is being shown at the 5D Cinema at the revived Kentucky Kingdom.
 Since July 2014, it is being shown at the 4D Special FX Theater at Moody Gardens.
 And since October 25, 2014, it is being shown at the Roxy Theatre at Warner Bros.
 Movie World.

+The film is composed of the major scenes from Rio with added 4-D effects.